MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/SOAP-Web-Services.md

 manager: edupont
 ---
 # SOAP Web Services
-SOAP web services enable full flexibility for building operation\-centric services.
-They provide industry\-standard interoperability and channel and host pluggability.
+SOAP web services enable full flexibility for building operation-centric services.
+They provide industry-standard interoperability and channel and host pluggability.

  You can use SOAP to interact with page or codeunit web services in [!INCLUDE[navnowlong](includes/navnowlong_md.md)].